-- 243. The text's discussion of Ford's marketing strategy highlights the fact that: - A. it's not wise for managers to just define a business in terms of the products they currently produce or sell. - B. there is little alternative but to stick with the traditional promotion channels for a product. - C. most consumers see basic products--like cars--as close substitutes for each other. - D. once a firm establishes a position as the market leader, competitors are not likely to be a big problem.
+- 242. The text's discussion of Ford's marketing strategy highlights the fact that: - A. it's not wise for managers just to define a business in terms of the products they currently produce or sell. - B. there is little alternative but to stick with the traditional promotion channels for a product. - C. most consumers see basic products-like cars-as close substitutes for each other. - D. once a firm establishes a position as the market leader, competitors are not likely to be a big problem.